harmony-one/h/progress/gheis-mohammadi.md

 ---

-2025-09-13 Sat: Last week I continued improving staged stream sync stability across both devnet and testnet.
+2025-09-13 Sat: I continued improving staged stream sync stability across both devnet and testnet.
 A couple of new metrics were added, checked, and monitored to validate progress.
 I also pushed several new commits to [PR #4943](https://github.com/harmony-one/harmony/pull/4943).
 One of the most critical issues was related to pending crosslinks that remained unprocessed.
 These commits fixed the issue completely by readjusting the conditions used to check crosslinks, and the team has confirmed the fixes.
 Additionally, a bug in sync initialization was addressed and resolved.

 With these improvements, staged stream sync is now running with a high level of stability on both devnet and testnet.
 All crosslinks are being processed correctly, resource usage remains within normal ranges, and both networks are fully synced with shards consistently at 100% voting power.